kannancmohan/app2-development-prototype-kafka/docs/local-docker-setup.md

 HOST_NAME=kafka.kcmeu.duckdns.org
 ```

-3. keystore and truststore files and its passwords
+3. If not exists, generate broker's keystore, truststore files and its password

 For generating kafka broker keystore.p12 and truststore.p12 check keystore-truststore.md

+4. Include keystore, truststore and password file in /secrets

+files to include are broker.keystore.p12, broker.truststore.p12, keystore_pwd1.txt and truststore_pwd1.txt

 #### To start kafka broker with ssl (connecting client doesn't need valid ssl cert to connect)